Untamed Heart: Plot

 Walking home from work one night, Caroline is accosted by two men who attempt to rape her, but Adam shows up and fights them off.
-Unbeknownst to Caroline, Adam had been following her from a distance every night to make sure she gets home safely.
+Unbeknownst to Caroline, Adam had been following her from a distance every night to make sure she got home safely.
 The next evening at work, Caroline thanks Adam for coming to her rescue, and he quietly begins to open up about himself to her, bringing the two closer.
 Caroline later confides in Cindy that she was almost raped and that Adam saved her life, and thus she is now interested in Adam, which Cindy supports.

 Things begin looking up for Caroline as she and Adam become a couple: Caroline buys a used car, and Adam is beginning to overcome his shyness.
 One night the same two men who tried to rape Caroline attack and stab Adam outside the diner.
 Adam is rushed to the hospital, and Caroline later identifies the perpetrators in a police lineup.
 While Adam is recovering, Caroline learns that he has a heart defect and will die without a transplant.
 Adam, claiming that he has a baboon's heart (lovingly told to him by a nun at the orphanage where he grew up), refuses to listen, stating that he is afraid he will no longer be the same person if he gets a transplant.
 Caroline tries to assure Adam that love comes from a person's mind and soul, but she is deeply touched when Adam asks why it hurts so much "here" (pointing to his own heart) when one's heart is broken.

 On his birthday, Caroline visits Adam at his apartment and surprises him by taking him to a Minnesota North Stars hockey game, but Adam surprises her with flowers and a gift that he left for her to be opened only after they return.
-At the game, Adam catches a stray hockey puck, and on the way home Adam falls asleep next to Caroline, but when they reach his house she discovers to her horror that his heart has given out and he had died in his sleep.
+At the game, Adam catches a stray hockey puck, and on the way home Adam falls asleep next to Caroline, but when they reach his house she discovers to her horror that his heart has given out and he has died in his sleep.

 After Adam's funeral, Caroline goes to his apartment and opens his gift for her: a box of his record albums with a handwritten note declaring his love.